 - Describe the altered structure (pathology) and function (pathophysiology) of the skin, musculoskeletal and peripheral nervous systems in inherited and acquired disease processes such as infectious, inflammatory, immune-mediated, traumatic and mechanical, neoplastic, metabolic, vascular, degenerative and idiopathic disorders.

-- Discuss radiological features of various bone and joint disorders.
+- Explain radiological features of various bone and joint disorders.

 - Describe the etiology, clinical features, prevention, treatment, outcomes and, where applicable, rehabilitation related to disorders of the skin, musculoskeletal and peripheral nervous systems.

-- Discuss how age, sex, socio-economic conditions, culture, race and ethnicity influence causation and clinical expression of skin, musculoskeletal and peripheral nerve disorders and its treatment.
+- Explain how age, sex, socio-economic conditions, culture, race and ethnicity influence causation and clinical expression of skin, musculoskeletal and peripheral nerve disorders and its treatment.

-- Discuss pathophysiology of pain, clinical pain syndromes and multi-disciplinary management strategies related to pain.
+- Describe the pathophysiology of pain, clinical pain syndromes and multi-disciplinary management strategies related to pain.

-- Discuss spinal cord pathways and physiology including disease mechanisms.
+- Describe the spinal cord pathways and physiology including disease mechanisms.

-- Discuss brain stem and related structures in terms of anatomy, physiology and disease process affecting them.
+- Explain the brain stem and related structures in terms of anatomy, physiology and disease process affecting them.

 - Analyze the patient-centric and population-centric data to link and/or aggregate data acquired from various sources and/or in different formats.